Rainax1/horoscope.py/README.md

 # Project Structure

-api.py: Fetches horoscope data from the API and handles caching.
+`main.py`: The main entry point for the application, allowing users to run the app from the command line or GUI.

-gui.py: Provides a graphical user interface using the customtkinter library for selecting zodiac signs and displaying horoscope.
+`api.py`: Fetches horoscope data from the API and handles caching.

-main.py: The main entry point for the application, allowing users to run the app from the command line or GUI.
+`gui.py`: Provides a graphical user interface using the customtkinter library for selecting zodiac signs and displaying horoscope.

 # Dependencies